goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 - acknowledge former co-authors (#18)
 - prevent cwnd from becoming less than two (#9)
 - add list of variables and constants (#12)
+- update K's definition and add bounds for CUBIC target cwnd

 ## Since RFC8312